HCWCID # 156

 Current Directors are:

-* Directors with an asterisk following their name are up for election in 2018.
+* Directors with an asterisk following their name are up for re-election in 2018.

 Water Quality And Conservation

 Water distributed to DISTRICT residences is supplied from CLCWA's water distribution network.
 It is routinely tested both within DISTRICT and at other locations in CLCWA's network.
 During the past year, all measurements of contaminants in the water supply were found to be below the maximum allowable levels established by the EPA.
 Complete test results for the previous calendar year are presented in the Consumer Confidence Report, along with general information and recommendations for water conservation.
-This report is mailed to homes in June of the year following testing.
-A copy of this report may be viewed here.
+Notification of the availability of the 2017 report was included in customers' July water/sewer bill, and it can be viewed here.

 Fortunately, the Gulf Coast Region, along with the rest of Texas has not experienced extended periods of little or no rainfall since 2011 and 2012.
 However, the region maintains preparedenss and plans to respond to drought situations.
 Following is a brief review of that drought period.